Have a tech or text issue you’d like me to address? Click here to tell me about it.

 It comes in handy for me all-l-l the time.

-Today, I’m talking to those of us who research online and need to quickly save a webpage for later review.
+Sometimes, we need to quickly save a webpage for later review.

 Yes.
 I said webpage.